prpOS/PRPos/README.md

 **PRPos** is an autonomous perpetual trading bot for Solana that combines advanced technical analysis with robust risk management to execute profitable trading strategies.

+a soon to be multi-chain DEX that unifies Hyperliquid, Aster, and Quanto into a single platform.
+We give traders the ability to leverage anything, anywhere, all in one place.

 > **🌐 Visit our website: [prpos.fun](https://prpos.fun)** - Get the latest updates and access to our live trading bot!

 > **🚀 LIVE BOT COMING SOON!** This repository contains our **free test bot** and feedback system for development.
 Our **free onsite bot** and **Telegram bot** will go live soon!
 Stay tuned for the official launch.